 |Use Restrictions: ||May copy.|

 |Reviewers Comments: ||The Harvest of the Month program is a series of 12 monthly lessons with the goal of exposing participants to new fruits and vegetable and encouraging them to increase their consumption of a variety of fruits and vegetables.
 Physical activity is also incorporated into each monthly lesson.

 Harvest of the Month was developed using the Social Ecological model as a framework.

 The four key components of each month's lesson are:

 - Menu Slicks- Two-sided hand out with an area for school cafeterias to insert their monthly menus.
 Each slick includes activities and information on the nutrition and health benefits of the month's fruit/vegetable.

 Twelve posters are also available to be ordered to provide a visual display of the monthly produce that is featured.

-Implementing Harvest of the Month in would involve cooperation between many stakeholders.
-If this program can’t be implemented fully, the elements and activities could be used separately to accompany other nutrition lessons or as stand-alone education tools.
+The Harvest of the Month Training Corner page includes many materials that can be downloaded and used for training purposes.
 The Web Links section of the Harvest of the Month Web site has links to many resources that could complement the program.